Ranked first amongst universities in England for teaching in the 2021 National Student Survey.

 *From three A Levels or equivalent

 Learn more about the process for applying to us and where to get started.

 This three year degree allows you to combine criminology study with policing modules which cover aspects of the national policing curriculum.
 You'll look at areas such as drugs, cybercrime, migration, terrorism, and trafficking in detail.
 You’ll consider how these areas are viewed by groups from various backgrounds, including how gender, race and cultural perspectives can impact opinion.

-Please note that this programme does not qualify as a pre-join degree to enable direct entry into a police service.
+Please note that this BA Criminology and Policing programme does not qualify as a pre-join degree to enable direct entry into a police service.
 Students wishing to pursue a career as a police officer on graduation would need to enter a service via the degree holder entry route.

 You will learn through a variety of group sessions, workshops, digital media and a wide range of learning resources, completing a research methods module and a dissertation or research project in your final year.
 In addition to your knowledge of criminology and policing, you will gain a wide range of analytical, research, problem solving and communication skills, which are in high demand by employers.

 You will also learn through realistic scenarios and the use of a crime scene suite or pop-up facilities* - watch the video.

 You can choose to take an additional Foundation Year before you start your course.
 This introductory year focuses on developing the key skills required to study at degree level.
 You will study six modules and on successful completion progress onto any of our three year degrees.

 To get a full picture of how studying this course works during the year, take a look at our course date breakdowns.